 In September 2019, Legacy Origin entered into a \$5.0 million prepayment agreement with a counterparty for the purchase of products from Origin 2.
 The prepayment is to be made in two equal installments: the first \$2.5 million was in October 2019 and the remaining \$2.5 million is due within 30 days of the customer confirming that a sample from Origin 1 meets the customer's specifications.
 Origin and the customer agreed to work in good faith to execute an Offtake Agreement, the agreed terms of which are set forth in the prepayment agreement, whereby 100% of the prepayment will be applied against future purchases.
 The prepayment agreement provides the customer a capacity reservation of up to a specified annual volume of product from Origin 1 for a term of ten years, pursuant to the terms of an Offtake Agreement.
-At September 30, 2023 and December 31, 2022, the total amount outstanding on this agreement was \$2.5 million.
+At both March 31, 2024 and December 31, 2023, the total amount outstanding on this agreement was \$2.5 million, which was recorded in other liabilities, long-term.
+On February 5, 2024, the parties entered into a memorandum of understanding by which they agreed that the counterparty would be released from its obligation to pay the remaining \$2.5 million of the prepayment and that Legacy Origin would refund the first \$2.5 million within a certain period after reporting in its Quarterly Report on Form 10-Q that its cash on hand has crossed a specified threshold.

-Cash Flows for the Nine Months Ended September 30, 2023 Compared to the Nine Months Ended September 30, 2022
+Cash Flows for the Three Months Ended March 31, 2024 Compared to the Three Months Ended March 31, 2023

-The following table shows a summary of cash flows for the nine months ended September 30, 2023 and 2022:
+The following table shows a summary of cash flows for the three months ended March 31, 2024 and 2023:

-Nine Months Ended September 30, (in thousands) 2023 2022 Net cash used in operating activities \$ (46,447) \$ (9,462) Net cash provided by investing activities 4,450 69,983 Net cash provided by financing activities 145 371 Effects of foreign exchange rate changes on the balance of cash and cash equivalents, and restricted cash held in foreign currencies (390) (4,549) Net (decrease) increase in cash and cash equivalents, and restricted cash \$ (42,242) \$ 56,343
+Three Months Ended March 31, (in thousands) 2024 2023 Net cash used in operating activities \$ (16,735) \$ (19,067) Net cash provided by (used in) investing activities 9,335 (1,830) Net cash provided by financing activities 6,648 33 Effects of foreign exchange rate changes on the balance of cash and cash equivalents, and restricted cash held in foreign currencies 1,023 (40) Net increase (decrease) in cash and cash equivalents, and restricted cash \$ 271 \$ (20,904)